-• Students begin taking the post-secondary courses that are part of their transition program during their Grade 11 or Grade 12 year and are taken for credit towards grade 12 graduation.

-• Post-secondary courses lead to a post-secondary credential from a district partnered post-secondary institution, which is a member of the BC Transfer System.

-• District has a current agreement with the post-secondary institution(s).

-• Course(s) is/are part of a school district program that is an educational option for school-age students and aligns with planning for student's specific occupation.
-Credit is recognised towards the student's planned program to graduation and post-secondary credit is achieved for the unique curricular requirements for the specific occupation identified by the student in their transition plan.

-• School district pays tuition costs for post-secondary courses reported for funding.

-• Student annually updates and signs a planned program of courses, listing the transition program course(s) including when and where student takes the post-secondary course(s).

-• There is evidence the purchased educational services are under the general supervision of an employee of the board who is a certificate holder per Sec.86 School Act.
+- Students begin taking the post-secondary courses that are part of their transition program during their Grade 11 or Grade 12 year and are taken for credit towards grade 12 graduation. - Post-secondary courses lead to a post-secondary credential from a district partnered post-secondary institution, which is a member of the BC Transfer System. - District has a current agreement with the post-secondary institution(s). - Course(s) is/are part of a school district program that is an educational option for school-age students and aligns with planning for student's specific occupation.
+Credit is recognised towards the student's planned program to graduation and post-secondary credit is achieved for the unique curricular requirements for the specific occupation identified by the student in their transition plan. - School district pays tuition costs for post-secondary courses reported for funding. - Student annually updates and signs a planned program of courses, listing the transition program course(s) including when and where student takes the post-secondary course(s). - There is evidence the purchased educational services are under the general supervision of an employee of the board who is a certificate holder per Sec.86 School Act.

 NOTE: to be eligible for funding students must begin taking their dual-credit post-secondary courses, planned as part of their transition program, during Grade 11 or Grade 12 prior to graduation.
 This means the students will have applied to, been accepted and participated in the post-secondary courses prior to graduation.
-Beginning the post-secondary courses after graduation does not meet eligibility for the post-secondary transition program for funding purposes.
+If courses are not taken nor recognized for credit towards grade 12 graduation, eligibility for the post-secondary transition program for funding purposes is not met.

+are not taken not recognized for creak towards grad 10 12 gradadion, ongionity ior the poor occornatily th anotion program for fariality parposes to not mot.
 Student Course Claim Eligibility All School Age and Non-Graduated Adult Students For all students enrolled in a Continuing Evidence that each That the District's Key Documents: As above, and Education School, report according to the course claimed for CE centre has Student Credentials Order M164/96 Adult Funding Policy.
 (Form 1701, P.15). funding is eligible reported for funding Required Areas of Study in an Educational and in accordance only eligible course Program Order M295/95 School-aged graduates and adults who took with related Ministry claims in Graduation Program Order M302/04 part in less than 80 hours of instruction during directives. accordance with Handbook of Procedures for the Graduation the summer months are only to be claimed the related Ministry Program for half a course (0.50) (Form 1701 P.16). directives.
-M320/04 Adult Graduation Requirements Order Eligible courses detailed in the Adult Funding Adult Graduation Program Policy (as Ministry Authorized and BAA List of Tuition-Free Courses for Graduated courses only) will be funded if they are
+M320/04 Adult Graduation Requirements Order Eligible courses detailed in the Adult Funding Adult Graduation Program Policy (Ministry Authorized and BAA courses List of Tuition-Free Courses only) will be funded if they are documented